chiragchoudhary/chiragchoudhary.github.io/_posts/2022-10-09-neural_style_transfer.md

 </p>

 ### Content Reconstruction
-If we set the total loss to content loss only, the model simply reconstructs the content image.
+If we initialize the combined image to random noise and set the total loss to content loss only, the model simply reconstructs the content image.
 The final image reconstructed is the same, regardless of which layer we choose as our content feature layer.

 The following animation shows the content reconstruction when using block2_conv2 VGG layer for content features: